 To facilitate international comparisons, The International Labour Organization (ILO) has constructed an international standard for measuring unemployment.

 The definition of an unemployed person is someone who

 - is free take up an employment within 14 days’ time,

 - has been actively looking for a job for the past 4 weeks or

 - is about to take up an employment within three months.

 The labour force is considered to be made up of all people between 15-74 years of age who are either employed or unemployed.
-People working in their homes and people on long-term sick lists are not included in this group.
-Students are also excluded if they are not prepared to take up employment or already actively looking for a job.
+Students are excluded if they are not prepared to take up employment or already actively looking for a job.